cdppirap/orchestra/README.md

-# Python virtual environement manager
+# Python virtual environment manager

 Orchestra is a collection of tools for managing the backend part of AMDA's machine learning pipeline.
 Orchestra uses Flask to expose a REST API used by AMDA's internal components to retrieve information about the modules that are installed, create new prediction or training tasks, and more.